Kim San: Life

-While participating in revolutionary activities in Hong Kong, Shanghai and Beijing from 1928 through 1930, he was arrested by the Chinese police and turned over to the Japanese Consulate by the police because he was a Korean, then sent to Shinyjoo, Korea and was very badly tortured and interrogated there for forty days by Japanese colonial authorities.
+While participating in revolutionary activities in Hong Kong, Shanghai and Beijing from 1928 through 1930, he was arrested by the Chinese police and turned over to the Japanese Consulate by the police because he was a Korean, then sent to Sinuiju, Korea and was very badly tortured and interrogated there for forty days by Japanese colonial authorities.
 Finding no solid evidence, they released him in April 1931.
 He went to Beijing to become a teacher at schools including a Teachers' College.
 Caught by the Chinese police again in April 1933, he escaped in January 1934.
-While working at the Northern Area Committee of the Communist Party of China, he was married to a Chinese woman and worked as a railway worker for a short time.
+While working at the Northern Area Committee of the CCP, he was married to a Chinese woman and worked as a railway worker for a short time.
 His son was born in January 1937.

 He founded the Alliance for the Liberation of the Korean People in Shanghai in July 1936, and became a representative of Korean revolutionaries in the organization in August 1936.
 He also lectured Chinese Red Army members physics, chemistry, mathematics, Korean and Japanese courses at the Military and Political Academy for Fighting against Japan in Yan'an, China in 1937.

 American journalist Nym Wales, who was then Edgar Snow's wife, met him as she was curious of him because she learnt that many of the books written in English that she wanted to borrow from Lu Xun Library has been already borrowed by him, and interviewed him more than 22 times for three months from June to August 1937 at the library in Yan'an, while interviewing key Chinese revolutionaries including Mao Zedong.

 However, he was framed and labelled into a "Trotskyist and Japan's spy" and arrested by the Chinese Communist Security led by Kang Sheng, a leader of the organization who was under the influence of Stalinism at that time and led the Cultural Revolution with Jiang Qing later, and executed in 1938.
-He was reinstated by the Central Committee of the Communist Party of China in January 1983 after his son had requested the recovery of his father's honor in 1978.
+He was reinstated by the Central Committee of the Chinese Communist Party in January 1983 after his son had requested the recovery of his father's honor in 1978.

 He was posthumously awarded the Order of Merit for National Foundation by the South Korean government in 2005, since the anti-communist denial of recognizing the historical contributions of those, who had been fighters for Korean Independence on the leftist side during the Japanese rule, was loosened after democratization in South Korea.